Sahar-E/NeRF-and-DietNeRF/README.md

    ```sh
    git clone https://github.com/Sahar-E/NeRF_and_DietNeRF.git
    ```
-2. Use docker as an enviourment with the supplied Dockerfiles / Setup venv your own venv.
+2. Use docker as an environment with the supplied Dockerfiles / Setup venv your own venv.